Grass Tree Information

 This was used extensively by the Aborigines to attach heads to their spears, and by the early white settlers as a substitute lacquer and varnish.

-Grasstrees are found in all the States of Australia.
-There are a total of 15 species, 7 of which are to be found in Western Australia.
 The grasstree is actually more a woody plant than a tree.
 Its lifespan has been calculated at 600 years, but could even be more.
 It is very slow growing, the trunk takes a decade or more to form as it is composed of a mass of old leaf bases bound together by the plant's natural resin.

 The trunk itself is hollow with a wall thickness of approx 150mm, leaving a hollow centre , the diameter of the trunk could be 500mm .
 The root system is grass like, individual roots are up to 5mm dia. and their sheer numbers help to anchor the tree to the ground.
 The hollow trunk is filled with fibrous material linking the growing top to its food source, the roots.

-note spots from
+turned piece, note spots from previous leaf ends

-The wood-like material sought after by wood turners is only found in the West Australian species Xanthorrhoea Preissii, this species is mostly found in the southwestern corner of the state.
+the southwestern corner of the state.
 The "wood" is really compressed and bonded fibres, and the spots or dots one sees on a turned piece are the centre marks of the previous leaves.
 The "grain "pattern is thought to be caused by the different growing conditions e.g. drought, floods and bushfires.
 The woody piece is formed at the root level, in fact the roots are attached to it, and the fibrous material bonds it together with the trunk.

 Unless the grasstree has been dead for several years, and the fibrous material has composted away, it is near impossible to harvest the woody cores.
 The cores are rarely large enough to make more than one article.